"""

 -------

-vertices coords that compose our prism
+Vertices coords that compose our pentagonal prism.

-triangles that compose our prism
+Triangles that compose our pentagonal prism.

 """